-Fraternity & Sorority Recruitment at FAU
+Fraternity & Sorority Recruitment

 Membership in a fraternity or sorority is through a mutual selection process, known as recruitment or intake.
 Participating in recruitment or intake provides an excellent opportunity to meet people and learn more about the fraternity and sorority community but in no way requires you to join a chapter.